PyroId/PyroPython/docs/index.rst

 The PyroPython tool is released as open source software and is available from  https://github.com/PyroId/PyroPython.
 The documentation can be found at http://pyroid.github.io/ .

-Development of PyroPyhton was financed by state nuclear waste fund in the `SAFIR2018`_ programme and `NKS`_
+Development of PyroPython was financed by state nuclear waste fund in the `SAFIR2018`_ programme and `NKS`_

 .. _NKS: http://www.nks.org/